ZZZhyEva/Multi-layer-Kernel-Machine/README.md

 ## Data

-To complete our experiments, we use the YearPredictionMSD Data Set in which there are 463,715 train examples and 51,630 test examples.
+To complete our experiments:

+We use: (1) YearPredictionMSD Data Set (regression), in which there are 463,715 train examples and 51,630 test examples.
 In each example, there are 90 attributes, and an outcome value: the year, ranging from 1922 to 2011.

-The dataset is from https://archive.ics.uci.edu/ml/datasets/YearPredictionMSD
+(2) Dry Bean Data set (classification), in which there are 13611 instances and 16 attributes.
+There are 7 classes of plants (BARBUNYA	BOMBAY	CALI	DERMASON	HOROZ	SEKER	SIRA).
+(3) OptDigits Data Set (classification), in which there are 3823 train examples and 1797  test examples.
+In each example, there are 64 = 8 x 8 attributes.
+(4) California Housing Data set (regression), in which there are 20640 instances and 8 attributes.

 ## Reference